Stay up to date.

 A Language Access Plan (LAP) is a strategic effort to eliminate or reduce limited English proficiency as a barrier to accessing information.
 Most Language Access Plans can be built on a structure that includes the following sections, then customized to best serve your facility:

-Any organization that serves a population with limited English proficiency should have a Language Access Plan.
+Any organization that serves a population with limited-English proficiency should have a Language Access Plan.
 In health systems, Section 1557 of the Affordable Care Act requires that entities that receive federal assistance must provide a comprehensive Language Access Plan for LEP patients.
 If your facility receives federal funds or is accredited by entities such as the Joint Commission, you should have a Language Access Plan in place.

 Before getting started, your organization should define the goals for the Language Access Program as a whole, and define a purpose and policy that will provide transparency, visibility, and understanding across your organization.
-Next, designate a Language Access Coordinator — depending on the size of your facility, this might be an individual or a committee who oversees various aspects of the Language Access Plan.
+Next, designate a Language Access Coordinator — depending on the size of your facility, this might be an individual or a committee that oversees various aspects of the Language Access Plan.
 Once your Language Access Team has been defined, they can begin to design the plan.

 Determine the needs of current and prospective patients, such as preferred languages, how those patients interact with the organization, and which departments the patient may come into contact with (call center, reception, intake staff, etc.).
 Begin to build out the structure of your plan and identify the resources needed to implement, such as key stakeholders, budget, and staff requirements.
 You should also conduct research to determine legal and accreditation requirements that align with federal, state, and local laws.